nicolacimmino/LoP-RAN/README.md

 Core functions
 =======

+Below is a summary of the core functions.
+If you are interested in detailed specs of the actual readio interface please see this project wiki and in particular the document <https://github.com/nicolacimmino/LoP-RAN/wiki/LOP_01.1-Radio-Interface>.

 LoP-RAN is concerned only with two very basic core functions namely the delivery of a message from any node to the access point and the delivery of a message from the access point to any node.
 The following ancillary functions are also part of LoP-RAN and are needed to support the core functions:

 - Nodes discovery